 The Chapel Trail offers an easy 1.3 mile (round trip) hike.
 You can use this trail to connect to a portion of the Little Horse Trail and take the Little Horse Trail to Chicken Point Overlook.

 Chicken Point Overlook is an often overlooked (no pun intended) scenic lookout.
 It’s especially isolated yet unbelievably pretty out there.
-From the Chapel of the Holy Cross, you can get to the Chicken Point Overlook and back in less than 2 hours.
+You can get to the Chicken Point Overlook from the Chapel of the Holy Cross and back in less than 2 hours.

-Cathedral Rock is one of the best places in Sedona to watch the sunset.
+Cathedral Rock is one of the best places in Sedona to watch the sunset and definitely deserves a spot on your 3-day Sedona itinerary.
 It’s also one of the most visited places in Sedona because it is home to a unique vortex site (more on vortices later).
-The native Americans who inhabited Sedona hundreds of years ago believed Cathedral Rock was a sacred place.
+The native Americans who inhabited Sedona hundreds of years ago believed Cathedral Rock was sacred.

 Cathedral Rock Hike

 Timing will be everything with this hike.
 Watching the sunset at Cathedral Rock is one of the most romantic things to do in Sedona.
-Plan to start hiking at least one hour before the sun is due to set.
+Plan to start hiking at least one hour before the sun sets.

-The Cathedral Rock hike is only 1.2 miles long, but it is rated difficult.
-It is short but steep, so be prepared for some climbing and ensure you wear sturdy shoes.
+The Cathedral Rock hike is only 1.2 miles long but is rated as difficult.
+It is short but steep, so be prepared for some climbing and wear sturdy shoes.

-After a big day enjoying Sedona’ great outdoors, you’ll be thankful for Sedona’s fantastic restaurant scene.
+After a big day enjoying Sedona’s great outdoors, you’ll be thankful for Sedona’s fantastic restaurant scene.
 Head to one of Sedona’s most iconic restaurants – Elote Cafe.

-Named one of the best restaurants in both Sedona and Arizona, Elote is also touted as one of America’s best Mexican restaurants.
-The catch – Elote doesn’t take reservations, so try to be there early to avoid a waiting time of up to two hours.
+Named one of the best restaurants in Sedona and Arizona, Elote is also touted as one of America’s best Mexican restaurants.
+The catch – Elote doesn’t take reservations, so try to be there early to avoid waiting up to two hours.

-On the bright side – if you do get caught, you can enjoy pre-dinner margarita’s and popcorn while you wait.
+On the bright side, if you get caught, you can enjoy pre-dinner margaritas and popcorn while waiting.

 If the possibility of waiting at Elote doesn’t appeal, head to the Heartland Cafe.
 Another award-winning Sedona restaurant with an extensive wine list and indoor-outdoor seating, Heartland accepts reservations well in advance.

-On day 2 in Sedona, start your morning off with a vortex experience.
-A vortex is thought to be a whirlpool of energy which can stimulate healing, enlightenment, meditation, and self-exploration.
+On day 2 of your Sedona itinerary, start your morning off with a vortex experience.
+A vortex is considered to be a whirlpool of energy that can stimulate healing, enlightenment, meditation, and self-exploration.

 While all of Sedona is considered a vortex site, there are more powerful mini vortex sites within Sedona.
-Some of these sites include Airport Mesa, Cathedral Rock, and Bell Rock.
+These sites include Airport Mesa Vortex, Cathedral Rock Vortex, and Bell Rock Vortex.

 If you have a sustained meditation practice, you won’t need a guided tour to explore a vortex site.
-However, if you’re new to meditation, a tour might be a nice way to get in touch with this exciting energy.
+However, a tour might be a nice way to connect with this exciting energy if you’re new to meditation.

 Take a Vortex Tour